-- Enable Signal Settings > SMS and MMS > 'WiFi Calling' compatibility mode and try again.
+- Enable Signal Settings > Chats > SMS and MMS > 'WiFi Calling' compatibility mode and try again.

 - Confirm all the application permissions are enabled for Signal.

-- For some devices, if you restart your phone then re-download the MMS, it will succeed.
+- For some devices, restart your phone and view the message again.

 - Check your other SMS/MMS app.
-Even if the other app is not open, it may still attempt to retrieve the MMS before Signal can.
+Even if the other app is not open, it may retrieve the MMS before Signal can.